ndrwrbgs/OpenTracing-SemanticConventions/README.md

 LogXYZ extensions that use `KnownLogFieldNames` (and `KnownLogFieldValues` where applicable).
 E.g. `LogError(exception)` which sets the `event` and `error.kind`/`error.object` logs as the Conventions specify.

 # Notes/Caveats
-* `LogMessage` uses a 'message.format' and 'message.0' keys that are not present in the Conventions yet.
+* `LogMessage` uses a 'message.format' and 'message.0' keys that are not present in the Conventions yet. https://github.com/opentracing/specification/issues/134 will track
 * `ScopeExtensions.ExecuteInScopeAsync` contains code that needs to move out of this library.
 It's not about the Conventions themselves, and yet proves useful for ensuring errors are logged appropriately even on Exceptions.
 It will integrate/move into https://github.com/ndrwrbgs/OpenTracing-Extensions